 Click the Diagnosis tab to view the attack name, attack type, attack request details, affected resources, source IP address, and HTTP request details.

-On the Diagnosis tab, you can view the information about each node in the chain diagram of the attack source tracing event.
+On the Diagnosis tab, you can also view the information about each node in the chain diagram of the attack source tracing event.
 Click a node.
 On the Node Attributes page, you can view details about the node.

 Attack source tracing examples